kartik-venugopal/aural-player/README.md

 Version 3.0 was in active development last year, but due to unforeseen personal circumstances, I have not been able to work on this project since Oct 2020.
 The planned 3.0 release will be delayed.

-#### Doesn't work on macOS Big Sur
+#### Doesn't work on macOS Big Sur (yet)

-Per my brief testing, Aural Player does not run at all on macOS Big Sur.
+Per my brief testing, the latest version of Aural Player (v2.2.0) does not run at all on macOS Big Sur.
 It crashes immediately on startup.
-I have no clue how to fix it yet, and am not sure when I will return to working on this project.
-I apologize for this.
+I'm currently working on a fix to get it working on Big Sur.
+I may release this fix some time later this month.

 ![App demo](/Documentation/Demos/mainDemo.gif?raw=true "App demo")